JAIPUR TOURISM GUIDE

 Built In: 1727 AD

 Best Season: October To March

 The Rose Pink City founded by Maharaja Jai Singh II (1693-1743), is the capital of Rajasthan.
-It is a major attraction for the first-time visitor.
+It is a major attraction for first-time visitors.
 Jaipur is surrounded on all sides by rugged hills, crowned with forts & enclosed by embattled walls.
-Houses with latticed windows line the streets with their rose pink colour, lending enchantment to the scene, which is almost magical at sunset.
+Houses with latticed windows line the streets with their rose pink color, lending enchantment to the scene, which is almost magical at sunset.

 The magnificent fort with its huge ramparts & watchtowers, overlooking the Delhi-Jaipur Highway.
 It is believed to have been the capital of the “Minas”, the original inhabitants of Rajasthan. more…